2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 K. Railroad Safety Violations

 Projects that affect railroads will include contractor safety and flagging requirements.
 The provisions may specify amounts for price adjustments for safety violations.
 If the provisions do not include amounts for price adjustments, the project engineer should consult with the Office of Construction and Materials to determine the appropriate amount.
+Contract Modifications written for price adjustments for railroad safety violations should use Item Code 6200-50000180 (Price Adjustment for Railroad Safety Violation).

 Copies of non-compliance notices for railroad safety violations should be forwarded to the Office of Construction and Materials.

-2.54 PRICE ADJUSTMENT CHANGE ORDERS
+2.54 PRICE ADJUSTMENT CONTRACT MODIFICATIONS

 2.55 FINAL PAYMENT TO CONTRACTOR